jillesvangurp/es-kotlin-client/README.md

 **es-kotlin-client** becomes [kt-search](https://github.com/jillesvangurp/kt-search)

-Due to the many compatibility breaking changes, I've moved the work on the 2.0 version of this client to a new repository.
+I've moved the work on the 2.0 version of this client to [a new repository](https://github.com/jillesvangurp/kt-search).
 Kt-search better reflects that this client will work with both Opensearch and Elasticsearch.

+**As of now, es-kotlin-client is deprecated and no longer maintained.**

+**Why?** Elasticsearch was forked by Amazon as Opensearch and there are now two products that implement almost identical REST APIs that require separate Java clients.
+Additionally, Elastic deprecated their client and wrote a completely new one.
+And finally they also released a major new version with many changes.
+As of now, es-kotlin-client is only compatible with Elasticsearch v7.
+The Elastic RestHighLevel client does not work with Opensearch anymore and the Opensearch fork of this client has renamed packages.
+And because it never was very usable and now deprecated on the Elastic side, an extensive rewrite of this library cannot be avoided.

+Relative to es-kotlin-client, kt-search is a complete rewrite that preserves the best features:

+- friendly DSLs for search, bulk indexing, mappings, etc.
+- kotlin friendly
+- repository abstraction
+- asynchronous IO with co-routines

+Additionally:

+- no more dependencies on a Java client
+- kotlin multi platform.
+This will work on jvm, ios, android, and the web.
+- support for Elasticsearch 7 & 8 and Opensearch
+- designed to be extensible

+Development work is ongoing but the client is already usable.
+I'll update this page with more info once a 2.0 stabilizes and we can freeze the APIs.

 **May 16th 2022**